 - DIRECT APPLICATION: In most cases, you can apply directly to fellowship competitions.

-- UChicagoGRAD has staff that review fellowship applications.
+- UChicagoGRAD has staff that advise on fellowship applications.

 - Your department/program and division work with UChicagoGRAD and other campus partners to sponsor workshops specifically for PSD students.
 Your department/program student affairs staff person will keep you informed of these kinds of events.